Walter-D3v/portfolio/src/content/work/nested/Samsung.md

 We were capable of working as a professional developing team, not just for a project but for an idea, for a goal , an objective and that brought an award to this project and was a huge step in my professional formation

+### Personal Experience

+Being part of the Samsung Innovation Campus was an amazing experience that truly pushed me to grow.
+The intensive training in Python and Artificial Intelligence gave me skills that I didn’t think I could learn so fast.
+The instructors were always supportive, and the projects we worked on helped me understand how to solve real problems using technology.

+I also really appreciated how the program focused on teamwork and creativity — working alongside students from different parts of El Salvador made the experience even richer.
+Presenting my final project at the end was challenging but rewarding; it showed me how far I’ve come.

+Thanks to Samsung and the partners for this opportunity.
+I feel more prepared for the future and excited to keep learning and innovating.

 #### Related to the project